gwtproject/gwt-site/src/main/markdown/eco/eco-system.md

 use generators (instead they are using annotation processors) and JSNI (JavaScript Native Interface).
 Now, they are using JsInterop.
 On the long term, using this new modules, will enable applications to switch to the new transpiler very smoothly.

+Besides that, modules have more benefits:

+* Releasing a module is not depending on a GWT release.
+Changes get faster in production.
+* Modules can remove old code.
+Application using the modules need to adopt, while applications using `com.google.gwt`-modules don't.
+* Modules can improve the API without forcing legacy code (which are using the `com.google.gwt`-modules) to update.

 ### List of Modules